bps-statistics/form-gear/README.md

 - `test`: the test function.
 A `getValue` function can be used to get the value of other field.
 - `message`: the warning message that will show up when the value entered did not fulfill the test function.
 - `type`: define whether the validation will be just a warning or an error.

+Below are the structure and example of the validation JSON object:

 ```
 validation.json